Player Guide

 What is an Alfa Power Tile?

 Placing 5 or more tiles from your hand in a single turn automatically grants a blank Alfa Power Tile in your next draw (you draw one fewer regular tile).
-The blank Alfa Power Tile can be assigned any letter, placed anywhere on the board (including disconnected from other tiles), replaces existing tiles, gives a word multiplier on its cell, and is immune to all items.
+The blank Alfa Power Tile can be assigned any letter, placed on any empty square (including disconnected from other tiles), and is immune to all powers.
+The 5-tile tier is wildcard placement only — no word multiplier.
+The word multiplier kicks in at the higher tiers: ×2 for 6 tiles, ×3 for 7.

 Is the Alfa Power Tile automatic?

 Yes.
-When you meet the trigger (default: place 5 or more tiles), the blank Alfa Power Tile is automatically added to your hand with your replacement draw.
+When you place 5 or more tiles in one turn, the blank Alfa Power Tile is automatically added to your hand with your replacement draw.
 No selection or confirmation is needed.